bdwalker238/tecnotes/content/posts/postgres_3172025_post1.md

 What is the pg_service file ?
 -----------------------------

-This article highlights the importance of the Postgres pg_service file (pg_service.conf) !
+This article highlights the importance of the Postgres pg_service file (pg_service.conf).
 The  pg_service file allows libpq connection parameters to be associated with a single service name as part of command argument or when setting PGSERVICE environment variable.
 In the Next section , are some examples with s 'service' be used.

 Commmand Line examples
 ----------------------